ltmai/javase/junit/junit-jpa-extension/README.md

 }
 ```

-The medthods in a repostory class usually contains only JPA code and little bussiness logic.
+The methods in a repostory class usually contains only JPA code and little bussiness logic.
 So it is difficult
 to unit test PersonRepository e.g. making sure the queries are correct, if we do not test with a database.

 In this example, we create a JUnit 5 extension that instantiates an `EntityManager` to access an in-memory database